malteos/wikipedia-article-recommendations/README.md

-# Wikipedia Article Recommendations: A Qualitative Evaluation of User-perceived Satisfaction for Link-based vs. Text-based Approaches
+# Wikipedia Article Recommendations: A Qualitative Evaluation of User Preference for Link-based vs. Text-based Recommendations of Wikipedia Articles

-This repository contains the supplemental materials for the ICADL 2021 paper [A Qualitative Evaluation of User-perceived Satisfaction for Link-based vs. Text-based Wikipedia Article Recommendations](#arxiv):
+This repository contains the supplemental materials for the ICADL 2021 paper [A Qualitative Evaluation of User Preference for Link-based vs. Text-based Recommendations of Wikipedia Articles](https://arxiv.org/abs/2109.07791):
 - Questionnaire used for the user study
 - Participants answers (transcripted interviews and quantitative data)
 - Code to reproduce the figures in our paper